DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | 802.11ac   | Wi-Fi 5    | 1 Gbps  |5 GHz                |
         | 802.11ax   | Wi-Fi 6/Wi-Fi 6E     |9.5 Gbps |1-5(6)GHz  |

 ***Wi-Fi Protected Access 3 (WPA3)***: WPA3-ENT uses 192-bit AES CCMP encryption, and WPA3-PER remains at 128-bit AES CCMP.
 WPA3-PER replaces the preshared key authentication with Simultaneous Authentication of Equals (SAE).
+Simultaneous Authentication of Equals (SAE) was introduced with WPA3 as an alternative to preshared keys.
 SAE performs a zero-knowledge proof process known as Dragonfly Key Exchange, which is itself a derivative of Diffie–Hellman.

 ***802.1X/EAP***: WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP, a standard port-based network access control.
 Through the use of 802.1X, other solutions such as Remote Authentication Dial-In User Service (RADIUS), Terminal Access Controller Access Control System (TACACS), certificates, smartcards, token devices, and biometrics can be integrated into wireless networks, providing techniques for both mutual and multifactor authentication.